grafi-tt/sayhisort/README.md

 # SayhiSort

-**Fast and portable block merge sort implementation** written in C++17, inspired by [GrailSort](https://github.com/Mrrl/GrailSort).
-It's in-place, stable and runs in O(N log(N)) wort-case time complexity.
+**Fast, portable and easy-to-use block merge sort implementation** written in C++17, inspired by [GrailSort](https://github.com/Mrrl/GrailSort).
+It's in-place, stable and runs in O(N log(N)) worst-case time complexity.
 The interface is compatible to `std::sort`.
 When compiled as C++20 or later, it's also compatible to `std::ranges::sort`.

 The implementation is **purely swap-based**.
 It means **no item is constructed** at runtime.
 Items neither default-constructible nor move-constructible are allowed, as long as they are swappable.
-In contrast, other implementations usually come with fixed-size buffer to cache items.
-Despite the absence of cache, it has **competitive performance**.
+Despite the absence of any static buffer, it shows **state-of-the-art performance**.

 Substantial effort is made for portability and security. **No floating point number** is used, and the code is carefully written and tested to avoid overflow in any integer-like type.
 The code has meticulous comments that clarify mathematical invariants.